 - Pupsicles — You can freeze yogurt to create a fun frozen treat for your furry friend.
 You can also use yogurt to make DIY doggie ice cream to cool off your canine.

 - Topper — If your pooch isn’t crazy about his dry food, you could add a small spoonful of plain, unsweetened yogurt to the top of his bowl to liven things up.
+Yogurt is a great bonus ingredient to mix with dry kibble to make your pup’s eats a little more exciting.

 - In Pupcakes — Yogurt is included in many dog cake pops, homemade dog cupcakes (aka “pupcake”), and other canine-friendly treats as a cake ingredient or a simple frosting for Fido.